The U.S. military releases footage of Black Sea drone crash with Russian jet

 The U.S. European Command described the encounter as "an unsafe and unprofessional intercept."

-Speaking to reporters on Wednesday, U.S. Army General Mark Milley said he wasn't sure whether the Russian jet had intentionally made contact with the U.S. drone.
+Speaking to reporters on Wednesday, U.S. Army Gen. Mark Milley said he wasn't sure whether the Russian jet had intentionally made contact with the U.S. drone.

 "Was it intentional or not?
 Don't know yet.
 We know the intercept was intentional.
 We know the aggressive behavior was intentional.
 We also know it was very unprofessional," he said.